The Top 10 Golfers of All Time | Top 10 Golfers Ever

 second in The Open Championship.
 He

-that year, and repeated his Order of Merit
+year, and repeated his Order of Merit win

-He played the game with the courage and
+five more times!
+He played the game with

-flair of a Spanish matador, and was the
+the courage and flair of a matador, and he

-most exciting player of all time to watch.
+was the most exciting player of all time to

 Major Wins - 5